About CPAC

 CPAC Board of Directors

 President, Claudia Bachmann-Bouchard, currently teaches Multilanguage Science at the secondary level at NFA.
-She has two young adult children and is the caregiver for her adult sister with Down Syndrome.
+She received her Master's Degree in Curriculum and Instruction from the University of Connecticut, Neag School of Education in 2019.
+She also holds a Bachelor's Degree in Chemistry certified by the American Chemical Society and a Bachelor's Degree in Biochemistry, Cellular, and Molecular Biology from Connecticut College.
+She has two young adult children and is the legal guardian and caregiver for her adult sister with Down Syndrome.
 She has been a board member since 2016.
-Her interest in education for children and young adults with different abilities has been a driving force to join the board membership to provide individuals with advocacy and opportunities.
+Her interest in education for children and young adults with different abilities has been a driving force to join the board membership to provide individuals with advocacy and opportunities for social, emotional, and academic growth.

 Secretary, Jonathan Metcalf, has had a thirty-year career teaching kids confidence and prosocial skills through martial arts.
 He has two children both with Special Needs.
 He has a deep sense of gratitude for the work of CPAC and for the many times when they helped him navigate the maze of the Special Education world for his children.
 He is also a member of the Special Education Advisory Council for the CT Board Of Education and has served on the CPAC board since 2018.